AQMpolyface/blipsh/README.md

 ## Troubleshooting

-*   If `uishell` can't read your `uish.toml` file, it will show an error message in the terminal and use its default settings.
+*   If `blipsh` can't read your `blipsh.toml` file, it will show an error message in the terminal and use its default settings.
 *   If you don't tell it which shell to use, it will assume `zsh`.
 *   Make sure your shell configuration file (like `.bashrc` or `.zshrc`) exists and that your aliases are written correctly (starting with the word `alias`).